5G-MAG/Tech/pages/Network_APIs/CAMARA_ApplicationProfiles.md

 The APIs is likely to be invoked well before the actual use of the network with the required values of performance and compute resources.
 Once an `applicationProfileId` is obtained, it can be used by other APIs.

-Potential improvements:
+Potential improvements and/or suggestions:
 - the list of parameters and unit/accuracy should be checked for typical media applications.
+The parameters are a subset of `qosProfile` with additional compute resources.
+Harmonize?
+- Packet delay budget defined between device and cloud server?
+UPF?
+When invoking Connectivity Insights with such profile and indicated device and AS, how would this relate?

 ---